-We have developed a unique bank-insurance cooperation concept within our group, a model that goes much further than a bank that sells insurance products.
+We have developed a unique bank-insurance cooperation concept within our Group, a model that goes much further than a bank that sells insurance products.
 It is all about complete back-office integration, which delivers operational and commercial optimisation for both the client and for KBC itself.
 The way we work means, for instance, that we only need one communications department, one marketing department, and so on.
 It is only the underlying product factories that operate independently, as these are specific professions.

-In addition to operating as a single business, we pursue a digital-first, lead-driven and Al-led organisation.
+In addition to operating as a single business, we pursue a digital-first, lead-driven and AI-led organisation.
 This means fully integrated front and back-end applications designed according to the 'digital first' principle.
-We are firmly committed to becoming data and Al-led in all our core countries, at their own pace.
+We are firmly committed to becoming data and AI-led in all our core countries, at their own pace.
 Kate (see previous section) is the key element within a data-led organisation of this kind.
+Our experts naturally remain available at our branches and call centres to answer complex questions or provide advice at key life moments.

-Previously, we only offered our own bank and insurance products and services through our mobile apps.
-As 'bank-insurance+' has been rolled out, we are now also offering non-financial solutions alongside traditional banking and insurance solutions in our core countries.
-After all, to remain the reference, it is no longer enough simply to offer clients and prospects banking and insurance products.
-It is also about solutions that help our clients save money (e.g., suggesting that they switch to a cheaper energy supplier), earn money (e.g., 'KBC Deals' discounts in Belgium), making everyday payments easier (e.g., paying automatically for parking) or supporting business activities.
+Previously, through our mobile apps we only offered our bank and insurance products and services.
+As 'bankinsurance+' has been rolled out, we are now also offering non-financial solutions alongside traditional banking and insurance solutions in our core countries.
+These solutions are designed to help our clients save money (e.g., suggesting that they switch to a cheaper energy supplier), earn money (e.g., discounts using Kate coins in Belgium), making everyday payments easier (e.g., paying automatically for parking) or supporting business activities.
 We work with third parties to provide these solutions.

 Our bank-insurance model is already enabling us to achieve various commercial synergies.
-In Belgium, for instance, eight to nine out of ten clients who agreed home loans with KBC Bank in 2022 also took out mortgage protection cover with KBC Insurance, while more than nine out of ten purchased home insurance.
-At ČSOB in the Czech Republic, five to six out of ten clients who took out home loans in 2022 also purchased home insurance from the group.
-To give another example, across the group at year-end 2022, about 81% of active clients held at least one of the group's banking products and one of its insurance products, while roughly 25% actually held at least two banking and three insurance products (3-3 in Belgium).
-The number of bank-insurance clients of this type grew by 5% (1-1) and 7% (2-2 and 3-3 in Belgium) in 2022 respectively.
+In Belgium, for instance, eight to nine out of ten clients who agreed home loans with KBC Bank in 2023 also took out mortgage protection cover with KBC Insurance, while more than nine out of ten purchased home insurance.
+At ČSOB in the Czech Republic, five to six out of ten clients who took out home loans in 2023 also purchased home insurance from the Group.
+To give another example, across the Group at year-end 2023, about 77% of active clients held at least one of the Group's banking products and one of its insurance products, while roughly 24% actually held at least two banking and two insurance products (3-3 in Belgium).
+The number of bank-insurance clients of this type grew by 4% (1-1) and 7% (2-2 and 3-3 in Belgium) in 2023 respectively.

-The main key indicators (KPIs) related to bank insurance can be found in the KBC Group Annual Report.
+The main key indicators (KPIs) related to bank insurance can be found in the KBC Group annual report.